dcwbrown/olang.old/notes.md

 However there is a further complication - this is not sufficient for the LLP64 C data model favoured by Windows.
 In LLP64, 'long' is only 32 bit.
 The 64 bit integer type is  'long long' and literal numerics of this type would require an 'll' suffix.
 Rather than create more complex 'l' suffix code I chose to fix this by by generating a (LONGINT)(n) typecast, which forces n to the correct size in all cases.

- - Fix SYSTEM.H __VAL(t, x) originally defined as (*(t*)&(x)) - the original definition maps the new type onto the memory of the old and so produces the wrong result if the new type is larger than the old type.
+ - Fix SYSTEM.H __VAL(t, x) originally defined as (\*(t*)&(x)) - the original definition maps the new type onto the memory of the old and so produces the wrong result if the new type is larger than the old type.
 Corrected to the simpler ((t)(x)).

  - Problem with access to free'd memory in RETURN expressions: Oberon generates code to create local copies of dynamic strings passed by value (so that code is free to change the value parameter without affecting the original string).
 The copy is not allocated from the Oberon Heap, but direct from the OS (e.g. via malloc on Linux/Unix).
 At function return the copy is free'd by generating C code to call free before the return statement.
 There is a problem here when the expression on the return statement references the local string copy as the reference is now to free'd memory.
-All bets are off - the OS or C runtime could have done anythng to this memory as part of heap management (e.g. used it for free chain linkage), and with pre-emptive multitasking it may have been reallocated and used for another purpose before the return expression refers to it.
+All bets are off - the OS or C runtime could have done anything to this memory as part of heap management (e.g. used it for free chain linkage), and with pre-emptive multitasking it may have been reallocated and used for another purpose before the return expression refers to it.
 This is one of that category of frustrating bug that may hit rarely but is very difficult to diagnose when it does.
 The solution I have implemented is to generate a return value variable at the entry of every function, and generate code to evaluate the return expression into the variable *before* generating the code to free the local string copy.
 In theory the Oberon compiler could inspect the return value for reference to a local copy and only generate the result variable when necessary, however this is a lot of complicated code at function entry and I'm not sure it is necessary, really the C compiler should be able to optimize code with a result variable much the same as code without it.